alisonthemonster/alisonthemonster.github.io/about.md

 **Presently**
 :   Presently is a gratitude journaling app for Android.
 Presently is open source and uses the Android Architecture Components.
 Read more about it [here]({{ site.baseurl }}{% post_url 2019-04-20-presently %})!

-**The Seattle Vintage Apartment Project**
-:   The SVAP is a cataloging project for Seattle apartments built before 1940.
-The data is collected in a Firebase Cloudstore database and can be viewed and updated using the Android client.
-It currently has over 300 apartments documented!
-Read more about it [here]({{ site.baseurl }}{% post_url 2019-04-19-svap %})!

 **Five Things**